Reserve a Common Space

 4. Wait for Community Living approval

 Please understand that until you receive a confirmation e-mail, your request has not been officially approved and will not appear in the calendar.
 Community Living staff may contact you with clarifying questions or ask you to resubmit your proposal.
+Space reservations will not be confirmed until the official start date of classes each term.

 5. Respecting the Common Space